followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/1 Configuration/elementAttr.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When you configure this option using a [server-side wrapper](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), pass a dictionary as shown in the following code.
+When you configure this option in an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), pass a dictionary as shown in the following code.

     <!--Razor C#-->@(Html.DevExtreme()
         // other widget options